MZanggl/mockzen/README.md

 ### fake

-You can create a fake function like this:
+Create a fake function like this:

 ```typescript
 const fakeApi = dep.fake() // returns undefined when called